makerdao/mips/MIP10/mip10.md

 ---

-### MIP10c19: Process to Update Oracle Spread
+### MIP10c19: Process to Update Oracle Expiration Time

-Used by the community to update an Oracle's Spread.
-This is the minimum percentage difference between the current Oracle's price and the new price that will trigger the Oracle to update its price.
+Used by the community to update an Oracle's Expiration Time.
+This is the maximum period of time the Oracle will not update its price.

-MIP10c18 subproposals have the following parameters:
+MIP10c19 subproposals have the following parameters:
 - **Feedback Period:** 0 days
 - **Frozen period:** 0 days